casualcore/casual/middleware/buffer/documentation/serialization/field/string.development.md

 ## invoke the serialization

-The developer uses the `C-api` to invoke a specifik transformation/serialization by providing the arbitrary key (and the input/output - buffer/string)
+The developer uses the `C-api` to invoke a specific transformation/serialization by providing the arbitrary key (and the input/output - buffer/string)

 **Example:**